leMaik/chunky/installation.md

 # Installation

-1. Open the Chunky launcher.
+1. Open **Chunky Launcher v1.11** or later.
 If you don't have it yet, you can download the forked version [here](https://chunkyupdate.lemaik.de/ChunkyLauncher.jar).

+   If the launcher doesn't open with a double click make sure you have Java 8 installed first ([get it from here][https://java.com/download/]).
-   If the launcher doesn't open, start it with `--launcher`, e.g. `java -jar path/to/ChunkyLauncher.jar --launcher`
+   Otherwise start it with the following command `--launcher`, e.g. `java -jar path/to/ChunkyLauncher.jar --launcher`

-   You can also use llbit's [original launcher](http://chunky.llbit.se/download.html) (v1.11 or later).
+   You can also use llbit's original launcher by selecting the Launcher Only download option [here](http://chunky.llbit.se/download.html) (v1.11 or later).

-2. Set the _Update Site_ to `https://chunkyupdate.lemaik.de/`.
+2. Set the _Update Site_ to `https://chunkyupdate.lemaik.de/` (Should be set by default with forked launcher).

    ![](/assets/img/chunky-step1.png)